woocommerce/woocommerce-admin/client/analytics/report/README.md

 -   `report` (string): The path used to show the report, ex: `/analytics/example`
 -   `title` (string): The title shown in the breadcrumbs & document title.
 -   `component` (react component): The component containing the report content- everything on the page under the breadcrumbs header.
--   `navArgs` (object): Supply an id which is the same id as the server side registration.
+-   `navArgs` (object): Arguments used for the new navigation experience, typically used to supply a matching ID for server-side registered menu items.

 The component will get the following props: